shsjxzh/shsjxzh.github.io/_teaching/2022-Spring.md

 location: "New Brunswick, NJ"
 ---

-I served as a teaching assistant to the undergraduate course CS 344: *Design and Analysis of Computer Algorithms*, taught by Prof. Geoffrey Beach.
+I served as a teaching assistant to the undergraduate course CS 344: *Design and Analysis of Computer Algorithms*, taught by Prof. Aaron Bernstein.
 Responsibilities included grading exams and homeworks, giving recitation lectures, and holding office hours.

 <!-- Student Evaluations
 -------------------